Your privacy is critically important to us.

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies will affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of the this site.
 Therefore it is recommended that you do not disable cookies.

 The Cookies We Set

 The Google AdSense service we use to serve advertising uses a DoubleClick cookie to serve more relevant ads across the web and limit the number of times that a given ad is shown to you.

 For more information on Google AdSense see the official Google AdSense privacy FAQ.

 We use adverts to offset the costs of running this site and provide funding for further development.
-The behavioural advertising cookies used by this site are designed to ensure that we provide you with the most relevant adverts where possible by anonymously tracking your interests and presenting similar things that may be of interest. to opt-out of the use of advertising cookies, please click the “Privacy” link in the bottom right corner of the site.
+The behavioral advertising cookies used by this site are designed to ensure that we provide you with the most relevant adverts where possible by anonymously tracking your interests and presenting similar things that may be of interest.
+To opt-out of the use of advertising cookies, please click the “Privacy” link in the bottom right corner of the site.

 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren’t sure whether you need or not it’s usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.

 As with most other websites, 9to5Linux collects data contained in log files.
 The information in the log files include your IP (internet protocol) address, your ISP (internet service provider), the browser you used to visit the authors site, the time you visited our site and which pages you visited.
 We rarely look at these logs and we never share it with third parties.
 These logs are used for server monitoring only, such as tracking-down the source of a flood-type denial-of-service (DoS) attack.